dorisavedikian/Reconciliation_Project/README.md

 - [nalt_preflabel.tsv]() currently has 76,932 rows -----> Should always equal the # of concepts unless there is a concept that doesnt have an english preflabel

-- [nalt_altlabel_withsuffix.tsv]() had 68,823 rows ----> An additional column "Nalt_URI_suffix" was added so the duplicate URI's will be considered unique
+- [nalt_altlabel_suffix.tsv]() had 68,823 rows ----> An additional column "Nalt_URI_suffix" was added so the duplicate URI's will be considered unique

 ---------------------------------------------------------------------------------------------------------------------------------------------------------